 TLDR Skillshare review

-Curiosity got the better of me.
-After a spout of creativity courses, I browsed Skillshare’s course listings and found a course on, don’t laugh, how to clean and organize your fridge.
+In Skillshare’s case, curiosity got the better of me.
+After a spout of taking creativity courses in MasterClass, I browsed Skillshare’s course listings and found a course on—don’t laugh—how to clean and organize your fridge.

 Two things stood out:

 - Here was a practical course I desperately needed